Adlik/mlperf_benchmark/README.md

 ## 3. Results

+The following table is the results of the inference test of the ResNet-50 model on the two backends of OpenVINO and TVM.
 The test results of following table are tested on the following machine configuration:

 - Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz.
 - Ubuntu 20.04, including docker.